mariamnassar19/ML-project/README.md

 Upon evaluating different models for predicting the difficulty of French texts, we observed significant differences in their performances.
 Initially, we considered using the Camembert-based method for its advanced linguistic understanding capabilities.
 However, our comparative analysis showed that while Camembert excelled in controlled test environments, it was prone to overfitting and had scalability issues when applied to broader, more diverse datasets such as those found in the Kaggle competition.

-In contrast, the FlaubertForSequenceClassification model demonstrated a higher accuracy of 0.640 on the Kaggle platform.
+In contrast, the Flaubert model demonstrated a higher accuracy of 0.640 on the Kaggle platform.
 Unlike Camembert, Flaubert proved to be better suited for this specific task due to its robustness across different data distributions and its more stable performance in varied testing conditions.
 This model provided a more balanced approach, efficiently handling the nuances of text difficulty classification without the computational intensity and overfitting concerns associated with Camembert.

 ## 3.5  Results and Discussion

-The decision to switch to the FlaubertForSequenceClassification model was further validated by its outstanding performance on the Kaggle dataset, where it achieved an accuracy of 0.640(This was our highest score, but when we tried again later we found that the accuracy was now only 0.638).
+The decision to switch to the Flaubert model was further validated by its outstanding performance on the Kaggle dataset, where it achieved an accuracy of 0.640(This was our highest score, but when we tried again later we found that the accuracy was now only 0.638).
 This not only demonstrated the model's practical effectiveness in real-world applications but also led us to achieve a remarkable **second-place** finish in the Kaggle competition. 😄🎉
 <img width="1045" alt="截屏2024-05-21 16 06 28" src="https://github.com/mariamnassar19/ML-project/assets/150010028/c02fd211-6e9a-4060-a5d9-e6c16a19c410">

 The Flaubert model's success can be attributed to several factors: